microsoft/STL/README.md

 # How To Run The Tests

-In order to run any of the tests you must be in a correctly configured environment for the architecture you are targeting, have python 3.8 or newer and have `clang-cl` on the PATH.
+In order to run any of the tests, you must be in a correctly configured environment for the architecture you are targeting, have Python 3.8 or newer, and have `clang-cl` on the PATH.
 If you are testing the x64 flavor of the STL then running from the "x64 Native Tools Command Prompt" is sufficient for setting up the environment.

 ## Running All The Tests

-After configuring the project, running `ctest` from the root of the build output directory will run all the tests.
+After configuring the project, running `ctest` from the build output directory will run all the tests.
-CTest will only display the standard error output of tests which failed.
+CTest will only display the standard error output of tests that failed.
 In order to get more details from CTest's `lit` invocations, run the tests with `ctest -V`.

 ## Running A Subset Of The Tests